mathieu-aubin/video-dl/jekyll/index.md

 ###Parameters:

-###output: html selector where to print out the contact message.
+###output: html element where to print out the contact message.
 Required.
 Example: ```#contact```